Profile tips for service providers

 - Use the Find a provider tool regularly to check what your organisation’s information looks like on the My Aged Care website.
 Make notes on the edits that would help improve your profile.

 - Go back to the provider portal and edit your information directly.

 - Double-check your updates on the My Aged Care website.
 Note that it can take up to 24 hours for these changes to take effect.

 Allowing time for this process is important to ensure that your profile looks its best.

 Top tip: Keep your information up to date

 One of the most requested features of any organisation’s profile is that its information is accurate and up to date.
 For example, if a profile says that certain services are available, and a user finds out later that they aren’t, that organisation will appear unreliable.

-Service providers are required by the Department of Health to keep their information up to date and valid.
+Service providers are required by the Department of Health and Aged Care to keep their information up to date and valid.
 We recommend setting a regular calendar reminder to notify your organisation to update its details.